Minneapolis-EdFi/mps-on-track/readme.md

 #### To deploy:

 1. Make sure you've manually copied scripts\deploy.ps1 to the server, at c:\ontrack-deploy\deploy.ps1
-2. Make sure you've manually copied and updated ontrack.config.json to c:\ontrack-deploy
+2. Make sure you've manually copied and updated ontrack.config.json to c:\ontrack-deploy.
+The ontrack.config.json file should be updated to the correct values for whatever environment you'll be deploying to (e.g., set the correct ODS DB credentials).
 3. Manually upload the artifact.zip file from TeamCity to c:\ontrack-deploy.
 4. Navigate to c:\ontrack-deploy in Powershell, and run .\deploy.ps1